-Projects have designated project managers, developers, and designers.
-For internal side projects, our PMs prepare the wireframes and brief the designer so they can dive right into mockups.
+Projects have designated PMs, developers, and designers.
+For internal side projects, our PMs prepare the wireframes and brief the designer so they can dive right into the mockups.
 For our design clients, our design team will also prepare the wireframe where appropriate.

-- Project brief explaining what the product is meant to do and user background (i.e. designing for the elderly or colour blind)
+- A project brief explaining what the product is meant to do and the user background (i.e., designing for the elderly or color blind)

-- A wireframe — usually they create these for clients
+- A wireframe that they usually create for clients

-- Example web/mobile designs you like (Dribbble is a great place to start for inspiration)
+- Example web/mobile designs they like (Dribbble is a great place to start for inspiration)

 We also suggest:

-- Following Apple’s Human Interface Guidelines and also designing for the iPhone X for iOS-first MVPs like ours.
-Apple’s guidelines provide clear principles behind the UI/UX, such as how to approach data entry rather than just choosing drop down menus as opposed to radio buttons arbitrarily.
-Android apps can check Google’s Material Design materials.
+- Following Apple’s Human Interface Guidelines and best practices for designing for the iPhone X for iOS-first MVPs like ours.
+Apple’s guidelines provide clear principles behind the UI/UX, such as how to approach data entry rather than just arbitrarily choosing drop-down menus as opposed to radio buttons; Android apps can check Google’s Material Design materials

 The above is the first set of mockups from our designer.
 Our one request for design was that the UI looked more native to reduce the amount of frontend coding for visuals and styling.
 The designer took this into consideration with the third row of mockups, which are mostly white and looks similar to Apple’s native UI.

-Our designer used a gradient animator to play around with colours to make the app stand up visually while maintaining simplicity.
+Our designer used a gradient animator to play around with colors in order to make the app stand out visually while maintaining simplicity.
 We also adhered to Apple’s recommendations for the new iPhone X UI with the notch (check out other iPhone X UX/UI design tips here).

-Notice also that we added in different figures for the various amounts of sugar.
+Notice that we also added different figures for the various amounts of sugar.
 These visual details can be fun to design and add character to an app, but always consider how they will actually be incorporated.
-In our case, these pictures of a heart, dog, and robot could be created as static images that load or as dynamic blocks based on an algorithm that assembles them together.
-(We ended up designing them as image assets to save development time, but more on that later.)
+In our case, these pictures of a heart, dog, and robot could be created as static images that load or dynamic blocks based on an algorithm that assembles them together.
+We ended up designing them as image assets to save development time, but more on that later.

 When designing your UI, try to be consistent and predictable in your choice of interface elements.
 Requests for “detail” changes can make a huge impact on how intuitive the app’s UX is.
-Try to use elements that consumers are used to and have predictable behaviours to aid task completion, efficiency, and satisfaction.
+Try to use elements that consumers are used to and have predictable behaviors to help with task completion, efficiency, and satisfaction.

 Interface elements can include:

-- Input Controls: e.g. buttons, dropdown lists, checkboxes, text fields, etc.
+- Input Controls, such as buttons, dropdown lists, checkboxes, text fields, etc.

-- Navigational Components: e.g. icons, pagination, slider, breadcrumb
+- Navigational Components: such as icons, pagination, slider, breadcrumb, etc.

-- Informational Components: e.g. icons, notifications, message boxes, etc.
+- Informational Components, such as icons, notifications, message boxes, etc.

-We are creating whole products rather than isolated pages, so the design phase is also good for adding in previously missed states in the wireframe period (e.g. empty states, incorrect / error states, or completed states).
+We are creating whole products rather than isolated pages, so the design phase is also good for adding in previously missed states in the wireframe period (e.g., empty states, incorrect or error states, or completed states).
 Check this piece about the 9 user interface states.

-Because we used Sketch for our mockups, we can also export slices that are more convenient for our developers to use to create the front-end of the app.
+Because we used Sketch for our mockups, we can also export slices that are more convenient for our developers to create the front end of the app.